exercism/v3/languages/csharp/exercises/concept/method-overloading/.meta/design.md

 ## Learning objectives

-- Know what method overloading is.
+- Know what method overloading is
-- Know how to define overloaded methods.
+- Know how to define overloaded methods
-- Know the limitations of method overloading.
+- Know the limitations of method overloading
-- Know how to define optional parameters.
+- Know how to define optional parameters
-- Know how to pass named arguments.
+- Know how to pass named arguments

 ## Out of scope

-- Overload resolution.
+- Overload resolution

 ## Concepts

 This Concepts Exercise's Concepts are:

-This Concepts Exercise's Concepts are:

-- `method-overloading`: know what method overloading is; know how to define overloaded methods; know the limitations of method overloading.
+- `method-overloading`: know what method overloading is; know how to define overloaded methods; know the limitations of method overloading
-- `optional-parameters`: know how to define optional parameters.
+- `optional-parameters`: know how to define optional parameters
-- `named-arguments`: know how to use named arguments.
+- `named-arguments`: know how to use named arguments

 ## Prequisites

 This Concept Exercise's prerequisites Concepts are:

-- `classes`: know how to define methods on classes.
+- `classes`: know how to define methods on classes
-- `constructors`: know how to define constructors on classes.
+- `constructors`: know how to define constructors on classes
-- `properties`: know how to work with properties.
+- `properties`: know how to work with properties
-- `enums`: know how to use enums.
+- `enums`: know how to use enums
-- `strings`: know how to format strings.
+- `strings`: know how to format strings
-- `basics`: know how to work with integers.
+- `basics`: know how to work with integers

 ## Representer